 Here are 5 reasons NOT to avoid emotional pain.

 1. All emotions have a role to play.

-2. Suffering is more about our relationship to emotional pain then the pain itself.
+2. Suffering is more about our relationship to emotional pain than the pain itself.

 Psychologist and Buddhist Meditation expert, Tara Brach expressed this beautifully when she said:

-When we interpret our physical and emotional pain as wrong and something to be pushed away, we create larger suffering.
+By interpreting our physical and emotional pain as ‘wrong’ and something to be pushed away, we create larger suffering.